What Are Nootropics?

 Stimulant nootropics, which are a popular category of cognitive-enhancing substances, are known for their ability to increase alertness, focus, and energy levels.
 We are of course talking about things like caffeine, widely consumed in tea, coffee, and other common drinks.

 It works by blocking the action of adenosine, a neurotransmitter that promotes sleep and relaxation, in the brain.
 With adenosine blocked, caffeine stimulates the release of other neurotransmitters, such as dopamine and norepinephrine, which create a state of wakefulness, clarity, and alertness.
-Substances like caffeine work by stimulating the central nervous system and increasing neurotransmitter activity.

 How Nootropics Work

 There is no single way in which nootropics work – as above, it’s a broad church with plenty of different ingredients included, each with separate yet often overlapping (or at least complimentary) mechanisms of action.
-However, we can say as a bit of a general rule that they commonly target specific neurotransmitters, receptors, or enzymes in the brain.

 Some common ways in which nootropics work include: